The solution path of the generalized lasso: Computational considerations. Computational considerations

 the least squares solution with the smallest $\ell_2$ norm.
 In the next iteration, $D_{-\cB}$ has either one less or one more row (depending on whether a coordinate hit or left the boundary).

-We can exploit the fact that the problems \eqref{eq:form} are highly related from one iteration to the next (our strategy that is similar to that in the LARS implementation).
-Suppose that when $\cB=\emptyset$, we solve the problem \eqref{eq:form} by using a matrix factorization (for example, a QR decomposition).
+We can exploit the fact that the problems~\eqref{eq:form} are highly related from one iteration to the next (our strategy that is similar to that in the LARS implementation).
+Suppose that when $\cB=\varnothing$, we solve the problem \eqref{eq:form} by using a matrix factorization (e.g., a QR decomposition).
 In future iterations, this factorization can be efficiently updated after a row has been deleted from or added to $D_{-\cB}$.
-This allows us to compute the new solution of \eqref{eq:form} with much less work than it would take to solve the problem from ``scratch''.
+This allows us to compute the new solution of~\eqref{eq:form} with much less work than it would take to solve the problem from ``scratch.''

 Recall that $D$ is $m\times n$, and the dual variable $u$ is $m$-dimensional.
 Let $T$ denote the number of iterations taken by the algorithm (note that $T \geq m$, and can be strictly greater if dual coordinates leave the boundary).
-When $m \leq n$, we can use a QR decomposition of $D\T$ to compute the full dual solution path in
+When $m \leq n$, we can use a QR factorization of $D\T$ to compute the full dual solution path in

 operations.
-When $m>n$, using a QR decomposition of $D$ allows us to compute the full dual solution path in
+When $m>n$, using a QR factorization of $D$ allows us to compute the full dual solution path in

 operations.
 The main idea behind this implementation is fairly straightforward.
-However, the details are somewhat complicated because we require the minimum $\ell_2$ norm solution \eqref{eq:form}, instead of a generic solution, to the appropriate least squares problem at each iteration.
-See Chapters 5 and 12 of \cite{golub} for an extensive coverage of the QR decomposition.
+However, the details become somewhat complicated because we require the minimum $\ell_2$ norm solution \eqref{eq:form}, instead of a generic solution, to the least squares problem at each iteration.
+See Chapters 5 and 12 of~\cite{golub} for an extensive coverage of the QR decomposition.

-We mention two simple points to improve practical efficiency: \begin{itemize} \item The algorithm starts at the fully regularized end of the path ($\lambda=\infty$) and works towards the un-regularized solution ($\lambda=0$).
-Therefore, for problems in which the highly or moderately regularized solutions are the only ones of interest, the algorithm can compute only part of the path and terminate early.
+We mention two simple points to improve practical efficiency: \begin{itemize} \item The algorithm starts at the fully regularized end of the path ($\lambda=\infty$) and works toward the unregularized solution ($\lambda=0$).
+Therefore, for problems in which the highly or moderately regularized solutions are the only ones of interest, the algorithm can compute part of the path and terminate early.
 This could end up being a large savings in practice.